 Group insurance through your MySuper product or super fund can save you money, but the insurance is only very rarely transferable to other super funds.

 This means if you are thinking of changing super funds and you want insurance as part of your new super fund, you must first check if the new super fund's insurance is as good as the insurance of your current super fund.

 So, if under super choice you are tempted to change super funds and you have insurance through your current super fund, please first check the insurance arrangements of the new fund before doing anything.

-In fact, if you are over age 40 and have insurance through your super fund you should be 100% certain that the new fund will accept you for insurance.
-If you have the slightest doubt then get a written promise from the new fund that they will offer you a policy.
+In fact, if you are over age 40 and have insurance through your super fund, you should be 100% certain that the new fund will accept you for insurance.
+If you have the slightest doubt, then get a written promise from the new fund that it will offer you a policy.